pwFoo/http/3.x/requests.md

 echo $request->getRequestTarget();
 ```

-You can obtain a full URI of the request by using the `getUri` method.
+You can also obtain a full URI of the request by using the `getUri` method.
 The method will return an instance of `Opis\Http\Uri` class.

 ```php